USS LST-835: World War II, 1944-1945

 Following shakedown off Florida, LST-835 loaded ammunition at New Orleans and departed there on 28 December.
-After brief stops on the West Coast and Pearl Harbor, she steamed for the western Pacific, arriving Guam on 18 March 1945.
+After brief stops on the West Coast and Pearl Harbor, she steamed for the western Pacific, arriving at Guam on 18 March 1945.
 For the next six weeks she transported troops, trucks, and other equipment from the Marianas to Iwo Jima.
 Sailing from Saipan on 25 April, LST-835 carried vital ammunition to Okinawa, where American forces were engaged in a fierce battle for control of this strategic island.
 For the remainder of World War II, the landing ship shuttled cargo and troops throughout the American staging areas in the Pacific.

 1945-1989

 After V-J Day she operated with the occupation forces in the Philippines and Japan for the next two months.
 Departing Nagoya, Japan on 8 November, LST-835 stopped for cargo at Saipan before proceeding to the United States.
-She arrived at San Francisco on 8 January 1946 and later that month sailed to Astoria, Oregon and decommissioned there.
+She arrived at San Francisco on 8 January 1946, and later that month sailed to Astoria, Oregon and decommissioned there.
 While berthed with the Columbia River Group, Pacific Reserve Fleet, LST-835 was renamed USS Hillsdale County (LST-835) on 1 July 1955.